Assistant Professor

 About

-I am an assistant professor in the Department of Accounting at the University of Melbourne.
-I hold a PhD in Business Administration from Harvard University.
-For my dissertation, I received the American Accounting Association Competitive Manuscript Award.
+I am an assistant professor in the Faculty of Business & Economics at the University of Melbourne, where I teach business analytics to undergraduate students.
+I hold a BA and BCom from the University of Melbourne and a PhD in Business Administration from Harvard University.

-In my research, I use observational data and field experiments to study how firms measure, reward, and report on employees' performance.
+In my research, I use observational data and field experiments to study how information and incentives shape people's behavior inside organizations.
 I am also interested in contest design and sports economics.

 Publications